 The 10 most important MDM system features your organization needs

 In many companies, mobile devices - smartphones, tablets or terminals - appear as a response to specific operational needs.
 Over time, their number grows, and with it the complexity of management.
 Without a consistent approach, it is difficult to take care of data security, access control or efficient user support.
 This is why more and more organizations are choosing to implement an MDM system.
-A Mobile Device Management (MDM) system helps organize the way a company manages hardware, applications and data access within its IT infrastructure.
+A Mobile Device Management (MDM) system helps organize how a company manages hardware, applications and data access within its IT infrastructure.

 1. Centralize fleet management regardless of size